City of Santa Clara

 First, a market profile, automatically updated weekly, for the city of Santa Clara (these reports are available by zip code, too, and for condos/townhomes as well as single family dwellings).
 Check out the weekly Altos report HERE and click on subscribe to get weekly updates on all of Santa Clara or any particular zip code.
 (Scroll to the bottom and check out the profile of houses across 4 pricing quartiles – super interesting.)

-According to Altos, it’s a strong seller’s market right now with falling market action.
+According to Altos, it’s a strong seller’s market right now with market action on the rise.

 Data from my RE Report: